sstone72389/ruby-hash/README.md

 By the end of this, developers should be able to:

 -   Create a Ruby Hash using both the implicit (`{}`) and `new` constructors.
--   Assign a value to or modify a value in a Ruby Hash using a specified key.
+-   Assign a value to, modify, and delete a value in a Ruby Hash using a specified key.
 -   Access a value in a Ruby Hash using a specified key.
 -   Obtain an Array of keys from a Ruby Hash.
 -   Explain why Symbols are preferred over Strings as keys in a Ruby Hash.